Meet our employees

 “So far I’ve worked in about 15 states, spending about one week of travel per month, sometimes two.

 “Working off-site is the opposite of on-site, where we do a lot of individual work.
-On-site, you’re usually on a team of about 10 people: 4 to 6 associate examiners like me, the examiner in charge, and roughly 4 other examiners.
+On-site, you’re usually on a team of about 10 people: 4 to 6 associate examiners, the examiner in charge, and roughly 4 other examiners who may be specialists in certain exam areas.
 We’re asking the association staff questions and talking with each other.
 It’s always exciting to ask senior management questions, and the expectations are high.
 On-site, I jump into team mindset.
-I’m doing my own individual work, but there’s a team supporting me.
-I can bounce ideas off team members, and at this level, we’re working with trainers so we can run questions by them.
+I’m doing my own individual work, but there’s a team supporting me, who I can bounce ideas off of.

 “On-site is the time to work as hard as you can, do as much as you can in a limited amount of time.
-When I’m on-site, it’s full go.
-I have to get as much done as I can in nine hours.
-We generally only have access to an association’s loans when we’re on-site.
+We have to prioritize and manage our time well and also respect the time of the staff at the association.

 “Sometimes an association will show us one of their borrowers’ operations.
 Up in Pasco, Washington, we visited a few apple orchards with staff from the association to learn about how apples are grown and harvested.”